blysshua/Terminal-YouTube-Search/README.md

 sudo apt install jq brave-browser

 (you can use any browser.
-I'm just using what i already have installed)
+I'm using what i already have installed, just make sure to change "brave-browser" out in the .sh with whatever browser you use)

 ### Installation